The Story & Creamy Beginnings

 Years later, that memory inspired me to recreate that rich, velvety texture more healthily.
 I was looking for a high-protein dessert that didn’t taste like protein powder.
 One night, after dinner, I had leftover cottage cheese, some unsweetened cocoa powder, and a serious chocolate craving.
 I threw everything in the blender, added a touch of maple syrup, and popped it in the freezer.
 What came out hours later changed dessert in my house forever.

 This chocolate cottage cheese ice cream is now a staple in our freezer.
 It’s not just protein-rich, it’s actually good.
-Like, real-deal, smooth, chocolatey, no-one-will-know-it’s-cottage-cheese good.
+Like, real-deal, smooth, chocolatey, no one will know it’s cottage cheese good.

 Table of Contents